 Garden Therapy

-The Garden Therapy Program, begun in the early 1950s, has provided funds for gardening activities for clients at Central State Hospital in Milledgeville, and regional psychiatric hospitals in Atlanta, Augusta, Columbus, and Savannah as well as the Veterans Hospitals and Homes in Dublin, Milledgeville, Atlanta and Decatur.
-It promotes the therapeutic aspects of gardening.
+The Garden Therapy Program, launched in the early 1950s, supports therapeutic gardening activities for clients at Central State Hospital in Milledgeville, regional psychiatric hospitals in Atlanta, Augusta, Columbus, and Savannah as well as the veterans’ hospitals and homes in Dublin, Milledgeville, Atlanta, and Decatur.
+The program highlights the healing benefits of gardening.

-We are expanding this program and asking clubs to become more actively involved with GT projects at many local hospitals/nursing homes/senior centers.
-A garden club, group of garden clubs, council or district are asked to sponsor and fund a project with their own funds or other sources.
-Apply to GCG for a grant of $250 to assist with this project.
+We are expanding this program and asking clubs to become more actively involved with garden therapy projects at local hospitals, nursing homes, and senior centers.
+A garden club, a group of clubs, a council, or a district can sponsor a hands-on project using their own funds or other sources.
+Clubs may apply to GCG for a grant of $750 to help support the project.
 Garden Therapy Grant Application.

 If you have questions, please contact the Garden Therapy Chairman: